Ehasan07/E-card/README.md

     *   A short bio or notes section.
 *   **Profile Picture:** Users can upload an avatar to personalize their e-card.
 *   **Styling Options:** Choose from a variety of background styles to customize the look and feel of the e-card.
-*   **Live Preview:** A real-time preview of the e-card is displayed during the creation process, updating as you type.
+*   **Immersive Builder:** A two-panel builder shows a live, animated preview while you customize content, colors, avatar, and gradients.
+*   **Smart Styling:** Automatic text-contrast detection keeps content readable no matter which gradient or custom color you choose.
+*   **Drag-and-Drop Ready UI:** Inputs are grouped into guided sections with icons, micro-animations, and instant feedback so you always know what changed.

 ### E-Card Sharing and Viewing
 *   **Unique Shareable URL:** Each e-card has a unique URL that can be shared with others.
 *   **QR Code Generation:** A QR code is automatically generated for each e-card, which links to the e-card's URL.
 The QR code can be downloaded for use on physical materials.
 *   **Social Media Integration:** Display icons and links to various social media profiles, including Facebook, WhatsApp, YouTube, Instagram, Twitter, and LinkedIn.
+*   **Quick Actions:** Copy email/phone, launch mailto calls, save contacts as vCards, and share via the browser’s native share sheet in a single tap.
+*   **Insight Banners:** Helpful tips and reminders surface next to the QR panel so you remember to embed or monitor your card after sharing.

 ### Dashboards
-*   **User Dashboard:** A personalized dashboard for logged-in users to view, manage, and delete their created e-cards.
+*   **User Dashboard:** A personalized dashboard for logged-in users to view, manage, and delete their created e-cards, with animated stat cards and stylish back-to-home navigation.
-*   **Admin Dashboard:** A separate, secure dashboard for administrators to get an overview of the platform, including total users and total e-cards.
-Admins can also view and delete any e-card on the platform.
+*   **Admin Dashboard:** A secure console showing total users, cards, and moderation queue with glassmorphism styling, quick actions, and logout/back-home shortcuts.

+### Hero & Onboarding Experience
+*   **Showcase Landing Page:** Animated gradients, feature highlights, a hero tutorial modal, and AI-inspired UI mockups make the home page feel premium.
+*   **Guided Registration & Login:** Split layouts with elevator pitches, feature callouts, and icon-labeled inputs deliver a welcoming experience for both users and admins.

 ## Getting Started